SpinalHDL/SpinalDoc/spinal/core/core_components.md

 ```

 ## Utils
-The Spinal core contain some utils :
+The SpinalHDL core contain some utils :

 | Syntax | Description| Return |
 | ------- | ---- | --- |